RecordEvolution/ReswarmOS/README.md

 The development of _ReswarmOS_ relies on [Buildroot](https://buildroot.org) as its build system.
 To build _ReswarmOS_ yourself, all you need is a _docker-able_ host machine (with at least 4 threads and 4GB of RAM and 20GB free disk space).

-Clone the repository, customize _device-config.yaml_ to your needs, build the docker image and start the container by
+First of all, clone the repository by doing

 ```Shell
 git clone https://github.com/RecordEvolution/ReswarmOS.git